roy2909/Plan_algorithms/README.md

     The positions are linked to the roadmap created and the best route is formed from start to end using a Dijkstra's shortest path query.

 # Rapidly-exploring Random Tree (RRT)

+Clone into directory and Run using `python3 rrt.py` for RRT with obstacles and `python3 rrt_without_obstacles.py` for RRT without obstacles.

 A Rapidly-Exploring Random Tree (RRT) is a fundamental path planning algorithm in robotics, first developed by Steven LaValle in 1998.
 An RRT consists of a set of vertices, which represent configurations in some domain D and edges, which connect two vertices.
 The algorithm randomly builds a tree in such a way that, as the number of vertices n increases to ∞, the vertices are uniformly distributed across the domain D⊂Rn.